Carl-K/C-Sort-Functions/README.md

 # C-Sort-Functions
-Recursive and non recursive sort functions written in C.
+Recursive and non recursive sort functions for integer arrays written in C.